 - the participant must be 18 years old or older;

-- the promotional offer is open to all Pick n Pay Store Account customers.
+- the participant must be a Pick n Pay Store Account holder, and

 - Pick n Pay reserves the right to amend the terms and conditions as well as terminate the Promotion at any time.
 In the event of such termination, all participants agree to waive any rights that they may have in terms of the Promotion and acknowledge that they will have no recourse against Pick n Pay, its advertising agencies, advisors, suppliers and nominated agents.